Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves platform capabilities, supported features, and API version.
-It uses the verb 'Get' and specifies the resource, distinguishing it from other tools like get_compel or get_rendering.
+The description clearly states what the tool does: 'Get Compeller platform capabilities, supported features, and API version.'
+The verb 'Get' and the resource 'Compeller platform capabilities' are specific, distinguishing it from sibling tools that deal with compels, lighting cues, webhooks, etc.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.